dlab-berkeley/programming-fundamentals/1-2_create.md

 #### Challenge 1

-`cd` into the workshop repo.
-Create a directory called "my_files".
+`cd` into `programming-fundamentals`.
+Create a directory called `my_files`.

 #### Challenge 2

-Within that directory, create a file called "script.sh"
+Within that directory, create a file called `script.sh`.

 #### Challenge 3

-Copy script.sh into my_files/backup/
+Copy script.sh into `my_files/backup/`

 #### Challenge 4

 The command `ls -t` returns a listing arranged by time of last edit.
-Add this command to script.sh.
+Add this command to `script.sh`.

-When you feel you have met these challenges successfully, cd into test/ and type
+When you feel you have met these challenges successfully, cd into `test/` and type

 ~~~ {.input}
 .
 1-2_test.sh